US to resettle Australia's refugees languishing on islands

 “Our priority is the resettlement of woman, children and families,” Turnbull said.
 “This will be an orderly process.
 It will take time.
 It will not be rushed.”

-He said the United States had only agreed to resettle refugees already on Nauru and Papua New Guinea.
-Refugees who arrive in the future would not be sent to the United States.
+Refugees who arrive in the future would not be sent to the United States, he said.

 “We anticipate that people smugglers will seek to use this agreement as a marketing opportunity to tempt vulnerable people onto these perilous sea journeys,” Turnbull said.
 “We have put in place the largest and most capable maritime surveillance and response fleet Australia has ever deployed.”